What I help with

 shame, guilt, low self-esteem, or self-blame

-harsh inner criticism
+harsh inner criticism or perfectionism

-difficulty imagining things can change
+difficulty imagining that things can change

 -